gabgir/gabgir/README.md

 # Hello!

-I'm Gabriel, a telecom network analyst who likes to code.
+I'm Gabriel, a telecom network analyst who likes to code and test things out!